Cyber-Buddy/APKHunt/README.md

 https://user-images.githubusercontent.com/32319538/211979260-194e858b-373a-4911-8c56-78d1d568d3aa.mp4

 ## :construction: Upcoming Features
-- Scanning of multiple APK files at the same time - Men at work! :crossed_fingers:
+- Scanning of multiple APK files at the same time - DONE :relaxed:
 - More output format such as HTML - In the outer orbit! :thinking:
 - Integration with third-party tools - Cannot commit! :grimacing: